Saji Koduvath, Advocate, Kottayam.

 Besides direct evidence, or admission, the contents of a document can also be proved by circumstantial evidence or by invoking presumption.
 ‘Common course of natural events’, ‘human conduct’ etc. under S. 114, can be used to prove the existence and genuineness/truth of a document.

 Illustration (e) of Sec.
 114, Evd.
-Act, demonstrates that presumption as to ‘regularity’ can be invoked on Judicial and official acts, in proper cases, over and above ‘common course of natural events’, ‘human conduct’ etc. that are brought-forth under the body of S. 114.
+Act, demonstrates that presumption as to ‘regularity’ can be invoked on Judicial and official acts, in proper cases.
 ‘Regularity’ in Illustration (e) is not exactly the presumption as to ‘correctness or truth’.
 For such presumption, we have to resort the main section, Sec.
 114 – that is, ‘common course of natural events’, ‘human conduct’, etc..

 Referring relevant provisions of Himachal Land Revenue Act, 1954 and Sec.
 35 of the Indian Evidence Act, 1872, it is held by our Apex Court in Partap Singh v.
 Shiv Ram: AIR 2020 SC 1382, that Record-of-rights (Revenue document) carries the ‘presumption of correctness‘.